blburns/PyDock/DOCUMENTATION/README.md

-# Pydock Documentation
+# PyDock Documentation

-Welcome to the Pydock documentation!
+Welcome to the PyDock documentation!
 This directory contains detailed documentation for all services and features.

 ## Table of Contents